DigitalPublishingToolkit/TOD56/md/07chapter5.md

 <br/>

-11\. *Protect21* – Decolonizing Cyberspace – Tra Nguyen - 42 posters,
+#### Protect21 – Decolonizing Cyberspace
-digital print, various authors, various sizes, & Introductory video -
-duration: 10 minutes, Première: Bucharest Biennial 2021.
+*42 posters, digital print, various authors, various sizes, & Introductory video - duration: 10 minutes, Première: Bucharest Biennial 2021.*

 This campaign entitled *Wiping Digital Footprint* is part of the *Protect21*, a wider social design project that aims to contribute to